meiamuwe/udacity-python-backend-dev-capstone/README.md

 To execute the tests, you need the tool Postman installed.

-The test suite is set up for local test and requires the definition of the following variables before executing the tests:
+The test suite is by default set up for local test and requires the definition of the following variables before executing the tests (or to use the suite to test the production deployment):

 | Variable | Purpose | Values  |
 |----------|---------|---------|